West Ham grab late draw with Newcastle after Isak double

-LONDON : West Ham United held Newcastle United to a 2-2 draw in the Premier League on Sunday when Mohammed Kudus scored an 89th-minute equaliser to deny the visitors three points after Alexander Isak's quick-fire double.
+LONDON: West Ham United held Newcastle United to a 2-2 draw in the Premier League on Sunday (Oct 8) when Mohammed Kudus scored an 89th-minute equaliser to deny the visitors three points after Alexander Isak's quick-fire double.

-Tomas Soucek had given West Ham an early lead before Isak scored twice in five minutes in the second half.

 West Ham are seventh in the table with 14 points from eight games, one point above Newcastle in eighth.